00sapo/python-dust/README.md

 (you won't need to re-install everything every times the environment is killed).

 Finally, you are not obliged to use `pdm` if you do not want to.
-Even though such feature should be improved, you can spawn a shell where the `python` command is binded to the version installed in this project.
 You can just create a `requirements.txt` file to inform the installation script to avoid `pdm`, and you're done: enjoy `pip`.
-You won't need virtualenvs at all!
+You won't need virtualenvs at all, because all the python installation is relative to your project directory!

 ## Installation